blakejrobinson/sdcp/README.md

 - Various tweaks and fixes

 #### Working on
+- MQTT support for more commands on older protocol versions,
-- Built in camera stream/screenshot handling
+- Built in camera stream/screenshot handling,
 - Wrappers for timelapse downloading